-Q: What is the recovery period?
+Q: What is the recovery period for cataract surgery?

 A: Recovery is relatively quick but everyone heals at a different pace.
 Many patients do get better vision after the first 24-28 hours.
 Please follow the post-surgical instructions very closely over first weeks after cataract surgery.

 Q: Can I drive home after surgery?